|

 phases and all you need to be is brave (or innovative) enough to let go

+of how you see the product now.
 The Mac has the strongest market-share in artistic professions:

 desktop publishing, graphic design, printing, music, and film The